 This program encourages a critical place-based approach to these practices in order for candidates to develop deep engagement in contexts of their choosing.
 Candidates may reside outside of Philadelphia in the fall and spring and come to Moore for 6 weeks during the summer terms due to the nature of the program’s full-time instruction at that time.

 What is required for the thesis?

-The program is structured to provide candidates the ability to gain a deeper understanding of art historical, cultural and philosophical theories central to community-based social art practices and levels of engagement in the public sphere while they develop and refine their individual research and assessment skills based on race, cultural and class analysis through the investigation of an essential question related to social engagement within diverse communities.
+The program is structured to provide candidates the ability to gain a deeper understanding of art historical, cultural and philosophical theories central to community-based social art practices.
+Developing individual research and assessment skills based on race, cultural and class analysis will be encouraged through the investigation of an essential question related to social engagement within diverse communities.
 Candidates are expected to conduct comprehensive fieldwork by directly engaging with community organizers, political activists, non-profit organizations and others as a means to broaden their experiential knowledge, and in order to write a well-informed scholarly thesis paper.
 Each term’s course work requires candidates to participate in documenting their observations of community projects by written assignments, journaling, oral and visual presentations and peer review.
 Field research and personal discovery will culminate in an original thesis presented as part of Moore’s graduate thesis exhibition.
 Participation in a public symposium co-hosted by Moore and Mural Arts during the final summer term, will provide candidates for this master’s program to apply their collaborative skills and advocacy across cultures and in arts organizations.

 *Credit: The Meal, 2012, Courtesy of City of Philadelphia Mural Arts Program.
 Photo by Steve Weinik